intuit/heirloom/README.md

 Heirloom
 ========

-I help building and deploying artifcts to cloud based storage services and tracking meta data about those artifacts for easy deployments.
+I help building and deploying .tar.gz files to cloud based storage services and tracking meta data about those 'Heirlooms' for easy deployments.

 How To Use Heirloom
 -------------------